Prince

 The album reached position 7 on the Billboard Top R&B/Hip-Hop Albums charts and 70 on the Billboard 200.
 It failed to reach top 10 positions in Europe, Australia and Japan.

 Released on 12 December 2015, via Tidal with no prior announcement Hitnrun Phase Two is the counterpart of Phase One, focusing on a more traditional old school funk in Prince’s canon.
-The album gathered new material as well as four singles that had already been released between 2011 and early 2015.
-It received a confidential release on CD, but wasn’t distributed in retail stores throughout the world.
-It has been given away at concerts and other events and besides on Tidal is also available on iTunes with little to no promotion.
+It received a conventional release on CD, but wasn’t distributed in retail stores throughout the world.
+It has been given away at concerts and other events and besides on Tidal was also made available on iTunes with little to no promotion.

 On 21 April 2016 Prince died of an accidental fentanyl overdose in his studio and home Paisley Park Studios.